Alcones1/nr1-pathpoint/README.md

 Return to top of [Index](#Index)
 ### <a id="Touchpoint_Types"></a>Touchpoint_Types ###

 Pathpoint offers different types of touchpoints, which are adapted according to the needs of the business.

+Pathpoint offers different types of touchpoints, which are adapted according to the needs of each business, and they are; PRC (Person Count),PCC (Process Count), APP (Application Health), FRT (Front End Health), and SYN (Synthetic Check)

 Below is the description and a brief example for each case:

 PRC (Person Count)
 ● Data: